sshane/openpilot-installer-generator/README.md

 A PHP webpage that uses string replacements to generate a binary on the fly that you can enter at setup in NEOS.

 ## What is this?
-Previously to install a custom fork from scratch, you would enter `https://openpilot.comma.ai` in the Custom Software prompt for NEOS, then `ssh` in later and clone the actual fork you want.
+Previously to install a custom fork from scratch, you would enter `https://openpilot.comma.ai` in the Custom Software prompt on your device, then `ssh` in later and clone the actual fork you want.
 Now you can enter a URL during set up to install any openpilot fork available on GitHub without first cloning stock.

 ## Usage
 The syntax is pretty simple, with up to 3 arguments you can pass the generator site: `https://smiskol.com/fork/[username]/{branch}/{loading_msg}`